OFPS Reopening Decision

 Our school district leadership team has worked collaboratively with parents, staff, community, and our board of education to solidify a back-to-school decision.
 Our students will be involved in four-days of face-to-face learning and one virtual learning day each week, which will occur on Wednesdays.
 The first day of school will remain as originally planned on Tuesday, September 1.
 As we move forward, we will continue to build capacity of our staff, students, and parents to be certain that this programming is successful.
 We greatly appreciate the assistance of all involved to include our parents, students, the board of education, the back-to-school advisory committee, and our staff in reaching this decision.

-Please view the learning plans below for information regarding student learning throughout the end of the school year.
-We will publish soon more information relative to important functions like graduation, summer school, and other end-of-year activities.
 Click the dates at the bottom of this page to expand each district update.
-Additionally, we have included helpful information below from the Wisconsin Department of Public Instruction and Department of Health Services that we encourage families to view.
+Additionally, we have included helpful information below from the Wisconsin Department of Public Instruction, and the Department of Health Services, the American Academy of Pediatrics, and HSHS that we encourage families to view.

 Stay safe and healthy!

 Please complete the “CONTACT US” form to submit a comment, question, or concern.

 |Department of Public Instruction||Department of Health Services||Additional Information|

 |Information on COVID-19||COVID-19 Informational Handout||American Academy of Pediatrics: Guidance for School Re-Entry|